 - Simple calculations of child support amounts

-- Preparation of the Notice of Joint Family Claim in support of a joint divorce
+- Preparation of documents in support of a joint divorce

-- Preparation of the Notice of Family Claim and related documents in support of an undefended divorce
+- Preparation of documents in support of an undefended divorce

-- Preparation of the Response to Family Claim and related documents in support of a defended divorce
+- Preparation of documents in support of a defended divorce

 Methods of Instruction